About the Sonos Playbar

 Pair a Sonos Sub with the Playbar to add bass impact to your home theater system.
 The Sub pairs wirelessly with the Playbar at the touch of a button.
 It's a simple way to enjoy rich, full sound.

-Add two Sonos Play:1, Play:3, or Play:5 speakers to the Playbar and Sub for a complete, wraparound movie theater experience in your living room.
-Like the Sub, the Play:3 speakers wirelessly connect to the Playbar so you don't have to run speaker wire around your room.
+Add two Sonos One, One SL, or Play:5 speakers to the Playbar and Sub for a complete, wraparound movie theater experience in your living room.
+Like the Sub, the rear speakers connect wirelessly to the Playbar so you don't have to run speaker wire around your room.

 Note: You can set up a home theater system with the Playbar , the Sub, and other Sonos speakers as surrounds, all without making a wired connection to your router.
 However, for challenging Wi-Fi® environments we recommend adding the optional Sonos Boost (not included) to make a stable wireless connection.